+This is a list of my principal compositions, ordered by date.
 For listings by category see the Instrumental, Vocal and Dance pages which also give programme notes.
-For a complete catalogue, or for any queries about scores, recordings or performance opportunities, feel free to contact me.
+For any This is a list of my principal compositions, ordered by date. queries about scores, recordings or performance opportunities, feel free to contact me.

 Elephant of the clouds (2018), for mixed sextet (fl, bs cl, vn, cel, pno, pcsn) and recorded voice, c.
 14 mins.
 Premiere: Dr K Sextet, Holywell Music Room, Oxford, April 2018.

-Above height, above hollow (2017), concerto for solo flute and chamber orchestra (strings, 2 pcsn, harp), c.
+Upon height, upon hollow (2017), concerto for solo flute and chamber orchestra (strings, 2 pcsn, harp), c.
 16 mins.
 Premiere: Abigail Dolan, Symphonova, cond.
 Shelley Katz, Cambridge, January 2018.

 The sleeping Lord (2017), anthem for men’s voices (AATTBB) and organ, c.
 6 mins.
 Words by David Jones.
 Premiere: St John’s College Choir, Andrew Nethsingha, May 2018.